-Tutorials will begin Thursday September 20.
-The T.A. will go through i▶clicker questions covering material from the previous week's classes.
-For every i▶clicker response that you give, you will be awarded one mark.
+Tutorials will begin Thursday September 19.
+In the tutorial, extensive use of the i \triangleright clicker classroom response system will be made in order to enhance your understanding of the material and promote classroom participation.
+Your T.A. will go through i \triangleright clicker questions covering material from the previous week's classes.
+For every i \triangleright clicker response that you give, you will be awarded one mark.
 If you get the correct answer, one additional mark will be awarded.
 Each tutorial will be weighted equally and your lowest tutorial mark will be dropped.
-You are responsible for bringing your i▶clicker to the tutorial and ensuring that it has functional batteries.